-Marguerite shook her head, trying to hide her smile as two pairs of earnest hazel eyes looked back at her.
+Scarlett shook her head, trying to hide her smile as two pairs of earnest hazel eyes looked back at her.

-Horatio was passing near the concrete building when he heard a familiar lilting voice.
+Trudge was passing near the concrete building when he heard a familiar lilting voice.

 "Yes, we'll take 2 Italian Ice's.
 One strawberry, one lemon.
 And a bag of Twizzlers, please."
-Before Marguerite could hand over her five dollars, Trudge slipped into line beside her, adding a bottle of water to her order and slipping some cash from his pocket as he did so.
+Before Scarlett could hand over her five dollars, Trudge slipped into line beside her, adding a bottle of water to her order and slipping some cash from his pocket as he did so.

 "No, I'm here to watch a friend play baseball.
 I thought I recognized your minivan."

-"Mmmm.
-That does sound … difficult.
-So, what made your Aunt Rita a good team parent?"
+"That does sound hard.
+So, what made your Aunt Lottie a good team parent?"

 "And she made signs for us!"

-"We had a barbecue at our house after the season with the WHOLE team," Gaël went on excitedly.
+"We had a barbecue at our house after the season with the WHOLE team," Georgina went on excitedly.
 "Auntie did all the cooking and she made us a team cake with all our names on it!
 We didn't even mind that we came in second to last."

-He looked at his aunt for confirmation.
+She looked at her aunt for confirmation.